cOnT3ST/Snake-Game/README.md

 # Snake-Game
-A vert simple python Snake game on Pygame
+A very simple python Snake game on Pygame.
+Walls collision is allowed